 Australia Awards- Africa: Developing capacity and leadership of Malagasy professionals

-A workshop for the seven Malagasy beneficiaries of masters’ scholarships of the Australian government under the Australia Awards – Africa program will be held on 20 and 21 November 2017 at the Carlton Hotel, Antananarivo.
-The aim of this pre-departure briefing workshop is to prepare the awardees to live and study in Australia when they start their studies in the beginning of 2018.
+A workshop for the seven Malagasy beneficiaries of masters’ scholarships of the Australian government under the Australia Awards – Africa program was held on 20 and 21 November 2017 at the Carlton Hotel, Antananarivo.
+The aim of this pre-departure briefing workshopwas to prepare the awardees to live and study in Australia when they start their studies in the beginning of 2018.

 The Australian government continues to support the sustainable socio-economic development of Madagascar through capacity building under the Australia Awards program in public policy, extractives and agricultural productivity.
 Since 2012, more than a hundred Malagasy professionals (55 % women) have benefitted from this program mainly in short courses.

 This year, twenty-eight Malagasy nationals have been selected for awards under the program.
 Six of these awardees from the civil society recently participated in a Commonwealth Scientific and Industrial Research Organisation (CSIRO) fellowship program on blue economy with emphasis on blue carbon.